Strange strangers! Go onwards. Look upwards. FLYWAY invites you to join the flock.

 Aphids is supported by the Victorian Government through Arts Victoria.
 This publication was created with the support of the City of Melbourne through its Arts and Culture Triennial Program.

 This project was developed through Next Wave Kickstart.
-This project has received financial assistance from the Queensland Government through Arts Queensland.
-In 2012, Elizabeth Dunn is being mentored by Lara Thoms through
+This project received financial assistance from the Queensland Government through Arts Queensland.
+In 2012, Liz Dunn was mentored by Lara Thoms through

 Flyway is partnered by Birdlife Australia.